 How is edema diagnosed?

-To determine which condition you have so you can get the most effective treatment, the team at St. Louis Heart and Vascular performs diagnostic testing to detect edema.
+To determine which condition you have so you can get the most effective treatment, our team at St. Louis Heart and Vascular performs diagnostic testing to detect edema.
 The tests may include:

 - Ultrasound of your affected limbs